sessionboy/apollo/docs/source/platform/schema-validation.md

 <h3 id="check-tags">Multiple schemas</h3>

-When multiple schemas are [published under separate tags](./schema-registry.html), the `--tag` flag specifies which schema to compare against, such as `prod` or `staging`.
+When multiple schemas are [pushed under separate tags](./schema-registry.html), the `--tag` flag specifies which schema to compare against, such as `prod` or `staging`.
 Often running checks against different schema tags during continuous integration ensures that all important deployments are accounted for.
 Checking multiple tags will result in check statuses similar to:

 <div style="text-align:center">
 ![multiple service checks](../img/schema-validation/service-checks.png)